AnJson/stats-charts/package/README.md

 ## Bugreport/Issues

-- A collection larger than 25 results in an Error due to limited amount of colors. (https://github.com/AnJson/stats-charts/issues/6)
+- A collection larger than 25 results in not showing colors for the exceeding data due to limited amount of colors. (https://github.com/AnJson/stats-charts/issues/6)

 ## Contribute